-- It does not handle enums. - It does not handle non-type annotations (e.g. IGJ's Assignable).
+- It does not handle enums. - It only handles type annotations, not declaration annotations (e.g. IGJ's Assignable).

-12.1.5 Style tips for stub files
+14.1.5 Style tips for stub files

 Every Java file is a stub file.
 If you have access to the Java file, then it is usually best to use the Java file as the stub file, without removing any of the parts that the stub file format permits you to.
 Just add annotations to the full source code.
 This approach retains the original documentation and source code, making it easier for a programmer to double-check the annotations.
 It also enables creation of diffs, easing the process of upgrading when a library adds new methods.
 And, the annotations are in a format that the library maintainers can even incorporate.